 TopTenReviews.com discusses 10 hot tubs from different manufacturers in this report.
 There's no sign of any hands on testing, but some good information on what to expect from each hot tub is provided.

-HomeDepot.com sells a wide variety of hot tubs, including more than 100 above-ground models.
+HomeDepot.com sells a wide variety of hot tubs, including more than 100 above-ground models in various sizes.
 Most don't get much feedback, but others get dozens of reviews.
 Those that do well in the eyes of a majority of owners are easy to spot.

 This retailer sells parts, chemicals and accessories for hot tubs, but not the tubs themselves.
 A handy buying guide covers such topics as the pros and cons of above-ground versus in-ground spas, energy costs and features.
 It also includes a checklist to use while shopping.